Halifax, Nova Scotia Medical Malpractice Lawyers Dedicated to Securing Compensation For Victims

 How Much Time Do You Have to File A Medical Malpractice Lawsuit in Halifax?

-This means that a victim typically has two years from the date the malpractice was committed to file a medical malpractice lawsuit.
-However in some cases, the two-year time period will not start until the date the victim discovered their injuries.
-This is especially common in misdiagnosis cases, where patients are not aware they were misdiagnosed until they are properly diagnosed by another doctor at a later date.
+A victim typically has two years from the date the malpractice was committed to file a medical malpractice lawsuit.
+In some cases, the two-year period will not start until the date the victim discovered their injuries.
+This is especially common in misdiagnosis cases, where patients are not aware they were misdiagnosed until correctly diagnosed by another doctor later.

 If you file a lawsuit after the statute of limitations has expired, you will most likely lose the right to recover compensation for your injuries.
 Don’t wait until the last minute to take legal action.
 The earlier you begin, the better.